-The carrying value of cash, cash equivalents, receivables, prepaid expenses and accounts payable and accrued expenses is a reasonable estimate of their fair value due to their short-term nature.
+The carrying value of cash, cash equivalents, receivables, prepaid expense, accounts payable and accrued expenses and notes payable is a reasonable estimate of their fair value due to their short-term nature.
 The carrying value of Archdiocese's beneficial interest in trusts held by others is estimated based on the present value of expected future cash flows, and thus approximates fair value.